theBlueFitz/nc_news_online/README.md

 # Project Summary

 This project was implemented to demonstrate my ability to flex my back end development muscles using a variety of techniques and packages.
-It is a server that includes a database containing news articles, these articles are able to be commented on by users and voted up or down.
+It is a server that includes a development and test psql database containing data that is interrelated with multiple endpoints and http request functionality.
-### (Note to self, add more details about techniques used and functionality when not knackered and won't do it half arsed)
+It makes use of express routeing and the MVC model to ensure it is RESTful, preseeding the database when tests are ran.
+Queriable endpoints have been sanitised to prevent SQL injection.

 # Copying the repo